 The current (2018-2020) Bertha Justice Fellows are Lupe Aguirre, Aya Saed, Astha Sharma Pokharel, and Brittany Thomas.

 - 2016-2018: Stephanie Llanes, Britney Wilson, and Noor Zafar.

 - 2014-2016: Zachery Morris, Somalia Samuel and Omar Shakir

 - 2012-2014: Susan Hu, Jessica Lee, and Chauniqua Young

 CCR offers limited volunteer opportunities on an as-needed basis.
 Here are a couple of volunteer opportunities that occur on a monthly basis that might be of interest:

 - CCR hosts monthly volunteering sessions (on a weekday) for people interested in helping with general office tasks, mainly stuffing envelopes and sending out mass mailings.

 - CCR and the National Lawyers Guild host a monthly mailing party (on a weekday evening) of our Jailhouse Lawyer’s Handbook.The Jailhouse Lawyer’s Handbook (JLH) is a resource for prisoners who wish to file claims that their Constitutional rights have been violated while in prison.

-If you are interested, please send an email to firstname.lastname@example.org and write “Volunteer: JLH” in the subject line.
-You will be contacted by a CCR staff member regarding upcoming dates and a location if volunteers are needed.
+If you are interested, please contact us, and list "Volunteer at CCR" as your reason.
 If you have not already, we urge you to sign up for our email list to learn about upcoming events, action opportunities, and educational initiatives.